cairo-book/cairo-book/src/ch13-02-contract-functions.md

 ### View functions

 View functions are read-only functions allowing you to access data from the contract while ensuring that the state of the contract is not modified.
 They can be called by other contracts or externally.
-View functions are _public_ functions where the `self: ContractState` is passed as snapshot, preventing you from modifying the state of the contract.
+View functions are _public_ functions where the `self: @ContractState` is passed as snapshot, preventing you from modifying the state of the contract.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_03/src/lib.cairo:view}}